Skeletonek/slb_ljpm_oss/README.md

 # Super Łukaszczyk Bros: Łukaszczyk Jedzie Po Mleko
-Spin-off game to Super Łukaszczyk Bros series, where Michał rides his car to collect as many milks as he can.
+Spin-off game to Super Łukaszczyk Bros series, where Michał rides in his car to collect as many milks as he can.

 ## Godot Engine version
 As of now, it is recommended to run the project in **Godot Engine 4.3**

 ## Supported platforms